lukassnoek/nifti2gif/README.rst

 nifti2gif
 ---------
 Simple script to transform 3D nifti files to fancy gifs!
+Only works on Mac and Linux.

 Dependencies
 ~~~~~~~~~~~~
+This package uses the open-source Imagemagick software to convert nifti-files to
+png-files and subsequently merges these into a gif.
+Without this software installed on your
-This package depends on the following Python packages:
+system, ``nifti2gif`` won't work.
+This package moreover depends on the following Python packages:

 - nibabel
 - joblib (optional; for parallel processing)

-Also, it uses Imagemagick's `convert` command to make the gifs from the individual png-images.
 Optionally, to use the reorientation and skullstripping functionality, make
 sure FSL is installed (and the BET and reorient2std are listed in the PATH).